César Azpilicueta: 2021–22 season: UEFA Super Cup and FIFA Club World Cup titles

+2022–23 season: Appearance records and departure

+On 4 August 2022, he signed a new contract with Chelsea until 2024.

 On 1 January 2023, Azpilicueta played his 495th game for Chelsea, surpassing Petr Čech as the non-Englishman with the most appearances for the club.
-On 21 January 2023, he played his 500th match for the club, becoming only the sixth player (and first foreigner) in its history to reach that milestone.
+On 21 January, he played his 500th match for the club, becoming only the sixth player (and first foreigner) in its history to reach that milestone.

-On 18 February 2023, During a game between Chelsea and Southampton, Azpilicueta was knocked unconscious after being accidentally kicked in the head by Southampton's Sékou Mara.
+On 18 February, during a game between Chelsea and Southampton, Azpilicueta was knocked unconscious after being accidentally kicked in the head by Southampton's Sékou Mara.
 Mara was attempting an overhead kick late in the game when he missed the ball and connected with Azpilicueta instead.
 Azpilicueta was rushed to hospital after the incident after being stretchered off the pitch.

+On 6 July 2023, Azpilicueta announced his parting with Chelsea, marking the end of a decade-long association with the club.
+His departure was confirmed via a video message he shared on social media, wherein he signed off as "Your captain Cesar Azpilicueta, aka 'Dave' ".

+Atlético Madrid

+Following the departure from Chelsea, Azpilicueta returned to La Liga after 13 years and joined Atlético Madrid by signing a one-year contract.
+He made his debut for the club on 14 August, in a 3–1 league win over Granada.

+Having played a total number of 34 games in his first season, he renewed his contract with the club for another year in June 2024.
+A year later, it was announced that Azpilicueta would not be extending his contract with Atletico Madrid beyond the 2024–25 La Liga season.

+Sevilla

+On 29 August 2025, Azpilicueta signed a one-year deal with La Liga club Sevilla.
+The contract also included an option to extend until 2027.

 International career

 Youth

 In 2007, Azpilicueta helped the Spain under-19 team win the UEFA European Championship.
 Shortly after he moved to the under-21s, being picked for the 2009 European Championships in Sweden where he started three matches in an eventual group stage exit.

 On 11 May 2010, 20-year-old Azpilicueta was named by senior side manager Vicente del Bosque in a provisional list of 30 players, in view of the forthcoming edition of the FIFA World Cup.
 Eventually, he did not make the final cut.
 A year later, after recovering from a long-term injury, he went to the European Under-21 Championship in Denmark, and won the tournament.

 Azpilicueta was picked for Spain's squad for the 2012 Summer Olympics, after missing out on selection for the UEFA Euro 2012 tournament.
 Due to the presence of Álvaro Domínguez, he only appeared in the last group match, a 0–0 draw with Morocco at Old Trafford, as the national team exited in the group stage.